 THE ADVENTURES OF HARRY POTTER

-Edinburgh has nothing to do with London (setting aside the size) it’s a totally different concept of a city.
+Edinburgh has nothing to do with London (setting aside the size), it’s a totally different concept of a city.
 I wouldn’t agree at all with someone who said that it’s the second best to the British capital, as it could seemed from the outside.
 That person couldn’t be more wrong.
-Perhaps Edinburgh is a kind of London’s “younger sister” (cities are feminine in Spanish!) if we talk about popularity and tourist demand.
+Perhaps Edinburgh is a kind of London’s “younger sister” (cities are normally feminine in Spanish!) if we talk about popularity and tourist demand.
 To the readers drawn to visit the Scottish capital, I would say that, given that it’s a small city with a population not yet reaching half a million inhabitants (2015 data), the out-of-towner doesn’t have that feeling of distance from the residents as it can happen in the metropolis.
 The visitors, far from feeling apart, will see how the locals receive them with open arms and, at the same time, will feel as if (I admit here I’m being biased by my own positive experience) they’ve been living there their whole lives.
 Another crucial factor to consider is money (except for the luckiest ones).
 Being such a manageable city, you don’t need to spend a fortune on public transport when you can easily walk or cycle to almost everywhere.

 Going back to the purpose of this trip, my language school was situated in the New Town, the north side of the city, over the Princess Street Gardens, which can be found in the city centre.
 The new part of the city was built between the 18th and 19th centuries.
 The location of the school was perfect, close to the most attractive parts.
 The vibe of the class –and the academy in general- was excellent.
 As it wouldn’t surprise anyone who knows how skilled Spaniards are in general with the English language, most students were Spanish, except one or two people, depending on the newcomers every week.
 And this didn’t happen exclusively in my group, the school was taken by a colony of compatriots… Alright, yes, a few Italians, some German, a Pakistani and a Japanese, very polite, eager to get to know everyone.
 The funny thing is I don’t know what got into us Spaniards with Edinburgh.
 The first evening I spent there and went out on the streets I heard a few people speaking Spanish.
 Let’s face it, we’re everywhere.
 For better or for worse, that’s us, guys.
-And we take our unpunctuality (but isn’t it endearing?) with us.
+And we take our unpunctuality with us.
+But isn’t it endearing?
 I think, at this point, it’s widely known that for a Spaniard eleven o’clock means a quarter past.
 Nonetheless, we’re not the only ones.
 My teacher was Irish and he told us that our sense of punctuality was the same as theirs.
 Amusing.
-I might have been right when I had the impression that the Irish seem the most similar to Latin of this part of Europe.
+I might have been right when I had the impression that the Irish seem the most similar to the Latin of this part of Europe.

 The next stop of my itinerary was the Old Town, the medieval and oldest part of the city, crowned by the castle.
 The latter is situated in the middle of town, which is incredibly convenient, and makes Edinburgh an unforgettable city.
 Try to imagine it in a period such as Christmas, covered in lights and snow.
 From the Big Wheel that is set up every year in December, if you look up, there it is, the castle, looking to the people in the eye and reminding them of the thrilling history that it has witnessed over the centuries.
 Exploring the inside of the building might not have such an appealing (at least it didn’t for me) as to observe the amazing views from the outside or its majesty from Princess Street.
-Or from the Royal Mile, precisely a mile long, which is “royal” as on the 16th century the king, passing over it, walked all the way from the castle to the Palace of Holyroodhouse (today, official residency in Scotland of the Royal Family), that belong to the Stuarts.
+Or from the Royal Mile, precisely a mile long, which is “royal” as on the 16th century the king, passing over it, walked all the way from the castle to the Palace of Holyroodhouse (today, official residence in Scotland of the Royal Family), that belonged to the Stuarts.
 The palace is mainly known for having been the home of Mary Stuart, Queen of Scots.
 Her life was fascinating and you can learn about it –as well as about the history of this enchanting land – in the National Museum of Scotland, whose entry is free and, in my view, a must-see if you like history and learning about the places where you travel.

 THE CASTLE LOOKS AT PEOPLE